 Carmine is the Service’s strategic human resources lead and is responsible for a range of people-related services including pay and pensions, leadership development, recruitment and HR business partnership.
 Carmine started working for the Service in 2011 and was appointed to his current post in October 2022.
 He reports to the Assistant Chief Fire Officer and is the senior sponsor for the Service’s Race, Equality and Cultural Heritage (REACH) staff inclusion network.

-Mark has strategic responsibility for ensuring the communities of Cheshire, colleagues and partners are kept engaged and informed about the Service’s work, performance and priorities.
+Mark has strategic responsibility for ensuring the communities of Cheshire, colleagues and partners are engaged and informed about the Service’s work, performance and priorities.
 His department comprises four functions: communications and campaigns; engagement and events; digital, visual and social media; and equality, diversity and inclusion.
 Mark reports to the Deputy Chief Fire Officer and is the senior sponsor for the Service’s Firepride LGBT+ inclusion network.

 Neil, an area manager, leads all aspects of planning, performance and strategic choice.
 This includes the delivery of service improvement reviews, the HMICFRS action plan, station modernisation programme, Fire Cover Review and the development of the next four-year Community Risk Management Plan.
 He also has oversight of the Blue Light Collaboration and is the strategic sponsor for the Service’s environmental portfolio.
-Neil reports to the Assistant Chief Fire Officer.
+Neil reports to the Deputy Chief Fire Officer.